 Plants in our area typically go out on the May long weekend (around May 21st) as that is when the last frost has often passed.
 To figure out when to start your seeds, count the weeks backwards from that date.
 The Old Farmer’s Almanac has a handy tool to find your average frost dates, as well as your hardiness zone.

-Resist the temptation to start your seeds even earlier than recommended.
-It seems like such a good idea in February but is a bad one in May when your seedlings have outgrown their containers and they’re difficult to harden off because they’re too big.
+Resist the temptation to start your seeds earlier than recommended.
+It seems like such a good idea in February but it feels like a bad one in May when your seedlings have outgrown their containers and they’re difficult to harden off because they’re too big.

 Then each week when it’s time to start a new batch of seeds, you won’t have to go searching for the right seeds, or worse yet, miss seed starting something altogether.